 We want to remind everybody about the upcoming WAIT WAIT...DON'T TELL ME! cinema event, happening on May 2nd.
 You could witness the magic of WAIT WAIT live in a movie theater near you.
 Finally, an opportunity to enjoy this same radio show among a crowd of strangers, while paying $8 for a box of Milk Duds.

 SAGAL: Right now, panel, time for you to answer some questions about this week's news.
 Paula, in some alarming news, al Qaeda is now drawing inspiration for their attacks from what?

-It is time to go on to our final game, Lightning Fill in the Blank.
-Each of our players will have 60 seconds in which to answer as many fill in the blank questions as they can.
-Each correct answer now worth two points.
-Carl, can you give us the scores?
+Now on to our final game, Lightning Fill in the Blank.
+Each of our players now has 60 seconds in which to answer as many fill in the blank questions as he or she can; each correct answer now worth two points.
+Bill, can you give us the scores?

 BILL KURTIS: Mo and Alonzo each have three and Jessi has two.